-Two sets of initial ocean conditions (comprising 3D velocities, temperature, salinity and sea surface height) have been used.
+- 230 Two sets of initial ocean conditions (comprising 3D velocities, temperature, salinity and sea surface height) have been used.
 Firstly a reanalysis product, GLORYS2v1 (Ferry et al., 2012) is used.
 This covers the satellite-altimetry and ARGO period (1993-2010), with assimilation of both of these datasets in the reanalysis as well as other in-situ data.
-However we found that, although the assimilation of observations leads to a remarkable agreement with observations at lower latitudes, GLO-

-RYS2v1 suffers from serious departures relative to observations and to the Polar Science Center Hydrographic Climatology (PHC, http://psc.apl.washington.edu/nonwp\projects/PHC/Climatology.html) in the Arctic.
-The second set of initial conditions used is simply derived from the ORCA12-T321 run of Mercator-Océan, which has better hydrographic properties in the Arctic Ocean but is not as accurate as GLORYS2v1 at lower latitudes.

-Sea ice initial conditions are taken from the same initial condition product, that is either GLO-RYS2v1 or ORCA12-T321, which use the mono-category LIM2 model.
+However we found that, although the assimilation of observations leads to a remarkable agreement with observations at lower latitudes, GLO- - 235 RYS2v1 suffers from serious departures relative to observations and to the Polar Science Center Hydrographic Climatology (PHC, http://psc.apl.washington.edu/nonwp_projects/PHC/Climatology.html) in the Arctic1.
+The second set of initial conditions used is simply derived from the ORCA12-T321 run of Mercator-Océan, which has better hydrographic properties in the Arctic Ocean but is not as accurate as GLORYS2v1 at lower latitudes. - 240 Sea ice initial conditions are taken from the same initial condition product, that is either GLO-RYS2v1 or ORCA12-T321, which use the mono-category LIM2 model.
 The ice concentration and ice thickness of these products are applied to the corresponding ice category in CICE, the other categories remaining empty.
 It then takes several month of simulations before a realistic ice distribution can be recovered.
 An initial spread among several categories would therefore be more realistic.
-For snow, the ice category that receives the ice volume also receives the snow volume present in the initial conditions.
+For - snow, the ice category that receives the ice volume also receives the snow volume present in the initial conditions.

 Along the lateral open boundaries, time-evolving monthly conditions (comprising 3D velocities, temperature and salinity from 2002 to 2009) are taken from the same products as the initial conditions.
-More specifically, a clamped velocity condition is specified (hence lateral transport) and a radiation scheme following the advective characteristic is applied for temperature and salinity combined with restoring to input values.
+More specifically, a clamped velocity condition is specified (hence lateral transport) and a

+250 radiation scheme following the advective characteristic is applied for temperature and salinity combined with restoring to input values.
 The restoring time is 15 days when radiating outward and 1 day when inward.
 A closed wall boundary condition is applied to sea ice in LIM2 and CICE.

 The river freshwater discharge was taken as in T321 from the monthly climatology of Dai and Trenberth (2002).
-No attempt was made in these hindcasts to investigate the impact of the interannual variation of Arctic river or glacial discharge, which was left to a future study.
+No attempt was made in these hindcasts to investigate the impact of the interannual variation

+255 of Arctic river or glacial discharge, which was left to a future study.

-2.3 Verification package
+2.3 Validation Verification package

-Evaluation of the system is performed by comparing model outputs with ocean observations.
+Validation Evaluation of the system is performed by comparing model outputs with ocean observations.
 Additionally, the model outputs are compared with other model estimates and with climatologies.
-During the development phase, with the model running in hindcast mode, this evaluation provides an assessment of the improvements introduced with each change to the model configuration.
-Once the forecast system is operational, the verification package will provide an assessment of forecast accuracy.
+During the development phase, with the model running in hindcast mode, this validation